Halo Wars 2: Campaign expansions

 The Operation SPEARBREAKER missions take place one month following the launch of the Halo Ring.
 The Spirit of Fire and the Banished are still fighting for control of the Ark.
 A UNSC Squad, Sunray 1-1, stumble upon a Banished operation to repair a Forerunner ship and destroy the Spirit of Fire with it.
 Fighting though hordes of Banished forces and Sentinels, Sunray 1-1 is able to narrowly destroy the Forerunner ship before it can launch.

 The Awakening the Nightmare campaign takes place five months after Operation SPEARBREAKER.
 The war between UNSC and Banished has reached a stalemate.
 Desperate for more supplies, Atriox orders the brothers Voridus and Pavium to search near the ruins of the former Covenant holy city of High Charity for salvage.
 Atriox warns them not to enter High Charity, believing in the stories of the city having been consumed by the parasitic Flood.
 The headstrong Voridus ignores the warnings, deactivating the Sentinel defenses and breaching the shield surrounding the city.
 His rash decision results in the Flood's escape and assimilation of many Banished into the Flood's ranks.

 Rather than contact Atriox for assistance and risk his wrath, Voridus claims he can reactivate the Sentinel defenses from another location.
 The pair activate a drill to propagate natural disasters and hold the Flood at bay temporarily while Voridus leads a handful of troops into a Sentinel base to reactivate the defense network.
 Voridus succeeds in reactivating the defenses, but the brothers learn that Atriox has learned of their actions and is coming.
 Atriox warns that he will kill them if they fail to clean up their mess by the time he arrives.
 Pushing the Flood back to the area surrounding High Charity, the brothers discover that the Flood is rapidly developing a coordinating intelligence, a Proto-Gravemind—if it finishes growing, the Flood on the Ark will be unstoppable.
-The Banished are able to destroy the Proto-Gravemind just as Atriox arrives.
+The Banished are able to destroy the Proto-Gravemind just before Atriox arrives.
 He scolds the two brothers and orders them to clean up their mess, but spares their lives.
 Sentinels flood into the area to deal with the Flood threat along with the Banished, containing the Flood in High Charity once more.